 Balance, Imbalance and Disease

-The principle of Chinese Medicine is that disease arises from imbalance in the body and the method of diagnosis is via a pattern of discord.
-In TCVM we take into consideration all physical attributes of the patient in addition to the interface with the environment, their temperament and activity level, age and sex.
-This is much different than a conventional approach to disease as TCVM acknowledges the individual variation and nuances of a patient in addition to their physical signs of disease.
+The principle of Chinese Medicine is that disease arises from imbalance in the body, and the method of diagnosis is based on identifying patterns of discord.
+In TCVM, we take into consideration all physical attributes of the patient in addition to their environment, temperament, activity level, age, and sex.

 The idea is that imbalance and disease must be evaluated with respect to the whole patient and their corresponding environment.